-Cavaliers select USC center Mobley with No. 3 pick in draft
+Cavaliers hang on to No. 3 pick, select versatile big Mobley

 Cleveland had a disappointing injury-riddled 2021 season, which ended with the Cavs losing 16 of their last 18 games to finish 22-50.
 They were never really in the playoff chase, but the team came away feeling good about the development of some of its young players.

-Now they’ve got another one in Mobley, who has been compared to a young Chris Bosh.
+Now they’ve got another one in Mobley, who has been compared to a young Chris Bosh but wants to be his own man.

+“A lot of people have been comparing me to Chris Bosh, Anthony Davis, Giannis, players like that,” he said on a Zoom call from New York.
+“I definitely just see a good amount of similarities between all of those players.
+But I feel like I’m my own player and I have my own tendencies, which makes me unique.”

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports